17 new cases of monkeypox reported in Massachusetts

 - 60+: 10 cases

 Monkeypox vaccines are available across the state at 14 health care providers and locations.
 Due to the limited availability of the vaccine, only people that meet the CDC’s eligibility criteria can receive a dose.
 If you think you qualify to receive the vaccine, you are encouraged to ask your health care provider.
-The state has administered 21,886 doses of the JYNNEOS vaccine, as of September 14.
+The state has administered 23,695 doses of the JYNNEOS vaccine to 16,234 people, as of September 14.

 The virus does not spread easily between people, but individuals can spread the infection once they begin to develop symptoms.
 Transmission can occur by direct contact with body fluids and monkeypox sores, touching items contaminated with fluids or sores such as bedding or clothing, or through respiratory droplets but is less common.